nchamo/sdk/README.md

 ## Overview

-The Balmy SDK is a comprehensive TypeScript library that provides a unified interface for interacting with the Balmy protocol and various blockchain networks.
-The Balmy SDK allows you to interact with the Balmy protocol, providing efficient tools to manage token balances, retrieve trade quotes from DEX aggregators, and check token holdings across multiple chains.
+The Web3 SDK provides efficient tools to manage token balances, retrieve trade quotes from DEX aggregators, and check token holdings across multiple chains.
 It's designed to be modular, with each functionality organized into specialized services that handle specific aspects of blockchain interaction.

 ### Available Services